 NHRS provides a variety of instructional and informational material for employers.
-This page provides a complete index of existing materials, organized by topic.
+This page serves as a jumping off point for a variety of employer-related information, organized by topic.

 Additional employer resource material is in development, so employers are encouraged to check this page regularly.
 If there are topics not covered on this page you would find useful, please let us know.